tree-graph/bridge-service/docs/operate.md

 - `created_at` use `now()`
 - `updated_at` use `now()`
-- `enabled` the status of the chain, use `1` if the golang service could take care of the chain, use `0` if golang service could not but other application such as java-plugin could.
+- `enabled` the status of the chain, use `1` if the golang service could take care of the chain, use `0` if golang service could not run on the chain but other application such as java-plugin could.
-Event it's `0`, do not remove it, plugin application shall fetch it.
+Even if it's `0`, do not delete it, the plugin application will get it.
-The operator must config involved chains here.
+The operator must config all involved chains here.

+SQL:
+`insert into chains values(0,0,'example','vault_addr','rpc url','chain_type:evm/cfx',5,1,now(),now());`

 ### config cursor for the event fetching
 The table `chain_cursors` tracks the progress of fetching event on each chain.